Bar weight is one of those things that’s perpetually shrouded in mystery.

 Standard EZ Curl bar: Weighs 10-18 lbs.

 Is 47” in length and has 1” non-rotating sleeves.
 Can only be used with standard plates and the weight varies from 10-18 lbs.
+The standard EZ curl bar is a great option for people looking for short barbells.

 Why does the EZ Curl bar in my gym weigh more than 25 lbs.?